 Example 3.
 Error Cause Notification

-A daemon could send the following shortly before exiting, on failure
+A service could send the following shortly before exiting, on failure:

 sd_notifyf(0, "STATUS=Failed to start up: %s\n" "ERRNO=%i", strerror(errno), errno);